zzwwbs/ZoteroRAG/docs/architecture.md

 ### Coding Standards

 All code contributions must adhere to the guidelines specified in the `CONTRIBUTING.md` file located in the root of the repository.
-This document details our standards for code formatting (`black`), linting (`ruff`), type hinting, and docstrings.
+This document details our standards for code quality and consistency.
+Specifically:

+*   **Code Formatting:** We use `black` for uncompromising code formatting to ensure a consistent style across the entire codebase.
+*   **Linting:** `ruff` is employed for fast and efficient linting, catching common errors and enforcing best practices.
+*   **Type Hinting:** All new Python code must include comprehensive type hints to improve readability, maintainability, and enable static analysis.
+*   **Docstrings:** Functions, classes, and modules should be documented using Google-style docstrings to explain their purpose, arguments, and return values.

 Before submitting any code, please ensure it complies with these standards.
+Automated checks are in place via CI/CD to enforce these guidelines.

 ### Local Development Setup